yantis/instant-archlinux-on-mac/README.md

 * [iMac15,1] - iMac Retina 2014

 ## Tested not working but in progress
-* [MacBook8,1] - MacBook 12" April 2015 (Setup works but so far no one that I know has any version of Linux on one of these.
-If you do please let me know so I can fix it)
-  July 4th, 2016 Update - Still no working keyboard drivers
+* [MacBook8,1] - MacBook 12" July 4th, 2016 Update - Still no working keyboard or bluetooth

 # Setup
 * If the OS is El Capitan then you need to disable System Integrity Protection by rebooting and at the chime hiting command+R and opening a terminal and typing: csrutil disable; reboot